Send data to Google Cloud Storage

 To configure the service account key

-1. Open the Cloud Platform console.
+1. Open the Google Cloud Platform console.

 2. Click IAM, and then Admin.

-3. Click the name of the project that is associated with the Cloud Storage bucket to which Amperity will send data.
+3. Click the name of the project that is associated with the Google Cloud Storage bucket to which Amperity will send data.

 4. Click Service Accounts, and then select Create Service Account.